 At the forefront of my accomplishments are speaking like the customer vs the company and visually relating to them in a way they understand.

-Last year at Sawgrass we monetized our SaaS design product, CreativeStudio, by adding a premium collection, and my omni-channel marketing strategy increased revenue by 156% in 2019.
+Last year at Sawgrass we monetized our SaaS design product, CreativeStudio, by adding a premium image subscription plan.
+My omni-channel marketing strategy increased revenue by 156% in 2019.
 CreativeStudio, a product similar to Canva, is specifically for sublimation product decorators and features an expansive collection of pre-made designs and editable elements.

 For our upcoming Halloween collection I sourced elements to create frames and print-ready designs in Photoshop, then created product mockups for use in marketing.
 These designs served as inspirational pieces in blogs, project cards, email campaigns and social media.